ibm-cloud-docs/assistant/logs-resources.md

 {: #logs-resources-api}

 You can use the `/logs` API to list events from the transcripts of conversations that occurred between your users and your assistant.
 For conversations created by using the v2 `/message` API, use the instance-level endpoint to [list log events in all workspaces](https://cloud.ibm.com/apidocs/assistant/assistant-v1#listalllogs){: external}, and then filter by Assistant ID.
 For more information about filtering logs, see [Filter query reference](/docs/assistant?topic=assistant-filter-reference).

+The API logs messages that are exchanged in conversations that are defined by a dialog skill only.
+{: important}

 The number of days that logs are stored differs by service plan type.
 See [Log limits](/docs/assistant?topic=assistant-logs#logs-limits) for details.